auth0/docs/articles/rules/guides/metadata.md

 ---
-title: Use Metadata in Rules
-description: Learn how to work with app metadata, user metadata, and client metadata from within Rules.
+description: Learn how to work with app metadata, user metadata, and client metadata in Rules.
 toc: true
 topics:
   - rules